 Future of Clipping Path in the AI Era

 AI tools are improving fast.
 But clipping path still needs the human touch—especially in industries where perfection is non-negotiable.
-Until AI learns to see like us, clipping path pros are here to stay.
+Until AI learns to see like us, clipping path professionals are here to stay.

 Final Thoughts